vinilsilv/csharp-study/README.md

 # C# Study
-A project made to study C# and .NET
+A project made to study C#